codeceptjs/CodeceptJS/docs/playwright.md

 ## Multi Session Testing

-TO launch additional browser context (or incognito window) use `session` command.
+To launch additional browser context (or incognito window) use `session` command.

 ```js
 Scenario('I try to open this site as anonymous user', ({ I }) => {